 Female flowers, or cones, develop small glands that carry valuable brewing flavorings.

-The chemical compounds removed during wort boiling are known as humulones.
 A percentage of these (the a-acids) is isomerized by heat to generate the related iso-α-acids.
-This is what gives beer its characteristic bitter flavor.

 Originally, dried hop cones were put intact to the boiling wort, but powdered compressed hops are widely utilized because they extract more efficiently.